Soviet–Afghan War: Soviet invasion and palace coup

 Soviet ground forces, under the command of Marshal Sergey Sokolov, entered Afghanistan from the north on 27 December.
 In the morning, the 103rd Guards 'Vitebsk' Airborne Division landed at the airport at Bagram and the deployment of Soviet troops in Afghanistan was underway.
 The force that entered Afghanistan, in addition to the 103rd Guards Airborne Division, was under command of the 40th Army and consisted of the 108th and 5th Guards Motor Rifle Divisions, the 860th Separate Motor Rifle Regiment, the 56th Separate Airborne Assault Brigade, and the 36th Mixed Air Corps.
 Later on, the 201st and 68th Motor Rifle Divisions also entered the country, along with other smaller units.
 In all, the initial Soviet force was around 1,800 tanks, 80,000 soldiers and 2,000 AFVs.
 In the second week alone, Soviet aircraft had made a total of 4,000 flights into Kabul.
 With the arrival of the two later divisions, the total Soviet force rose to over 100,000 personnel.

 As part of Baikal-79, a larger operation aimed at taking 20 key strongholds in and around Kabul, the Soviet 105th Airborne Division secured the city and disarmed Afghan Army units without facing opposition.
-On 1 January 1980, Soviet paratroopers ordered the 26th Airborne Regiment in Bala Hissar to disarm, only for them to refuse and fire upon the Soviets as a firefight ensued.
+On 1 January 1980, Soviet paratroopers ordered the 26th Airborne Regiment in Bala Hissar to disarm, only for them to refuse and fire upon the Soviets, and a firefight ensued.
 The Soviet paratroopers annihilated most of the regiment, with 700 Afghan paratroopers being killed or captured.
 In the aftermath of the battle, 26th Airborne Regiment was disbanded and later reorganized into the 37th Commando Brigade, led by Col. Shahnawaz Tanai, being the largest commando formation at a strength of three battalions.
-As a result of the battle with the 26th Airborne Regiment, the Soviet 357th Guards Airborne Regiment were permanently stationed in Bala Hissar fortress, meaning this new brigade was stationed as Rishkhor Garrison In the same year, the 81st Artillery Brigade was given airborne training and converted into the 38th Commando Brigade, stationed in Mahtab Qala (lit.
+As a result of the battle with the 26th Airborne Regiment, the Soviet 357th Guards Airborne Regiment were permanently stationed in Bala Hissar fortress, meaning this new brigade was stationed as Rishkhor garrison.
+In the same year, the 81st Artillery Brigade was given airborne training and converted into the 38th Commando Brigade, stationed in Mahtab Qala (lit.
 Moonlit Fortress) garrison southwest of Kabul under the command of Brig.
 Tawab Khan.